-By March 31, 2012, the Commissioner for Legislative Standards will have supported members elected in the 2011 Provincial General Election to ensure that all necessary information has been collected for annual disclosure statements.
+By March 31, 2013, the Commissioner for Legislative Standards will have continued to support members in the filing of their annual disclosure statements.

-• Supported members elected in the 2011 Provincial General Election to ensure that all necessary information has been collected for annual disclosure statement.
+Supported members to ensure that all necessary information has been collected for annual disclosure statements.

-Indicators Actual Performance • Ensure all new members receive all necessary information regarding annual disclosure requirements.
-All members were sent the reporting packages which contained all necessary information regarding annual disclosure statements. • Review all member disclosure statements.
-43 of the 48 member disclosure statements were received and 39 were reviewed by March 31, 2012.
+Indicators Actual Performance Ensure all new members receive all necessary information regarding annual disclosure statements.
+There were no new members during the 2012- 13 reporting period.
+Review all member disclosure statements.
+All of the 48 member disclosure statements were received and reviewed by March 31, 2013.
 The review process of members' filings can take considerable time as it involves back and forth communication between the members and the Commissioner.
-The review of all remaining statements was completed after the end of the current reporting period. • Identify any potential conflicts of interest and work with members to resolve issues as necessary. • All potential issues were resolved.
+The review of all remaining statements was completed after the end of the current reporting period.